 It starts with a change of societal mindset.
 The people Hughes comes into contact with every day, he says, are “incredibly generous, incredibly talented,” but “often incredibly unwell, and incredibly isolated.”
 The sense of total loss is what they share, along with the “totally false” stigma that homeless people are “sick, dirty, dangerous,” says Hughes.
-“That’s just not true.”
+“That’s just not true.” n